The-Eric-Experiment/tee-blog-contents/pages/windows3x/essentialsoftware.md

 [file-download]

+- name: "Netscape Communicator 4.08"
+- file: "CC16E408.EXE"
+- url: "/downloads/windows3x/EssentialSoftware/CC16E408.EXE"
+- description:
+  This is the last version of the Netscape Communicator Suite available for Windows 3.x and it's my favorite browser even though it's not as compliant to standards as IE5.
+It works great for browsing [The Old Net](http://www.theoldnet.com) or using the [Web Rendering Proxy](https://github.com/tenox7/wrp).
+You can get it to kinda work with [Browservice](https://github.com/ttalvitie/browservice) but the experience is horrible, you can find more information about it [here](/post/02-04-2021-todays-web-on-old-browsers).

+Also make sure to browse this website in it! =) [/file-download]

+[file-download]

+- name: "Netscape Navigator 4.08"
+- file: "N16E408.EXE"
+- url: "/downloads/windows3x/EssentialSoftware/N16E408.EXE"
+- description:
+  This is the last version of the standalone Netscape Navigator available for Windows 3.x and it's my favorite browser even though it's not as compliant to standards as IE5.
+It works great for browsing [The Old Net](http://www.theoldnet.com) or using the [Web Rendering Proxy](https://github.com/tenox7/wrp).
+You can get it to kinda work with [Browservice](https://github.com/ttalvitie/browservice) but the experience is horrible, you can find more information about it [here](/post/02-04-2021-todays-web-on-old-browsers).

+Also make sure to browse this website in it! =) [/file-download]

+[file-download]

 - name: "Netscape Communicator 4.07"
 - file: "n16e407.zip"
 - url: "/downloads/windows3x/EssentialSoftware/n16e407.zip"
 - description:
-  This is the last version of the Netscape Communicator Suite available for Windows 3.x and it's my favorite browser even though it's not as compliant to standards as IE5.
+  One of the last versions of the Netscape Communicator Suite available for Windows 3.x and it's my favorite browser even though it's not as compliant to standards as IE5.
 It works great for browsing [The Old Net](http://www.theoldnet.com) or using the [Web Rendering Proxy](https://github.com/tenox7/wrp).
 You can get it to kinda work with [Browservice](https://github.com/ttalvitie/browservice) but the experience is horrible, you can find more information about it [here](/post/02-04-2021-todays-web-on-old-browsers).

 Also make sure to browse this website in it! =) [/file-download]